amitjoy/Industry_4.0/README.md

 ### Contribution Guideline ###

-* Before you commit any changes to this project, please talk to the repo owner first
+* Before you commit any changes to this project, please contact the repo owner first
 * Code review
 * Other guidelines